18th CEMS Research Seminar 2021

 CAT 3: The third category is especially for junior/senior researchers who want to discuss and provide specific insights into their concepts of teaching, research or publishing strategies.
 To contribute to this category we ask you to submit an overview presentation on methodological / conceptual input (up to 2 pages max!).
 (In case of acceptance we would ask for an additional abstract including references for the seminar reader).

 All page limits are based on our template which can be found at the upper right of this page.
-Based on these categories we will differentiate the schedule for presentations:
+This year all presentations are scheduled for 20 minutes including questions and feedback.